ScriptEdcurriculum/shakespeare_Adv/README.md

 ##Project Criteria
 Your Manager has laid out the following requirements for the project:

-* Implement a mock API to retreive the jokes
+* Implement a mock API to retreive the insults
-* Allow users to interact with the application to get a new joke
+* Allow users to interact with the application to get a new insult
-* Implement the ability to convert the joke to a voice text
+* Implement the ability to convert the insult to a voice text

 ##Learning Objectives
 By the end of this project the employee will be able to...